Dotnet-Boxed/Templates/MVC 6 API.md

 - **Caching** - Both in-memory and distributed cache are configured.
 You do need to specify where the distributed cache stores it's data.
 - **Response Caching** - Response caching is pre-configured, so you can use the [ResponseCache] attribute.
 Cache settings (cache profiles) are stored in the configuration file and referred to by name.
 - **Caching Static Files** - Static files are cached by default using the `Cache-Control` HTTP header.
-- **AddMvcCore** - Uses only the features and packages from ASP.NET MVC required for an API.
+- **AddMvcCore** - Uses only the features and packages from ASP.NET Core required for an API.
 Uses ControllerBase instead of Controller.
 - **Named Routes** - Uses named attribute routes for best performance and maintainability.
 All route names are specified as constants.

 #### Security